eelx001/alx-higher_level_programming/0x08-python-more_classes/README.md

 # 0x08.
 Python - More Classes and Objects
+In this project, I continued to practice object-oriented programming in Python.
+I learned about class methods, static methods, class vs instance attributes, and how to use the special `__str__` and `__repr__` methods.

 # Resources🧵
 ### Read or watch:
 * [Object Oriented Programming](https://python.swaroopch.com/oop.html) (_Read everything until the paragraph “Inheritance” (excluded)_)